 You can grill just about anything on a cedar plank.
-It lends this light, smoky woodiness to the flavor profile of whatever you are grilling.
+The cedar lends this light, smoky woodiness to the flavor profile of whatever you are grilling.
 What can be better than to add a bit of earth to the sea?
 You can also play around with other types of wood planks that are treated for grilling.
 You will definitely be putting this recipe for Cedar Plank Grilled Fish on rotation.

 CEDAR PLANK GRILLED FISH 101

 Let’s talk cedar planks.
 If I were you, I would stock up on these babies.
 Try using them on the grill with other types of fish, shrimp, or even scallops.
 Can you imagine?
 Let’s talk size.
 I used one like this.
 This size plank was perfect for just a little over a pound of salmon.
 If you are grilling a whole side, you will need a much large plank.
 Click here!